jshawl/slackbot-reminders/readme.md

 Keep this script running in the background with `tmux` or `god`

+This listens for new direct messages to create the reminders.

 ## Configure the Cron Job

 ```
 */5 * * * * ruby /path/to/reminders/cron.rb
 ```

+This checks the time specified in the reminder and sends the reminder if the time has passed and the reminder has not yet been sent.

 Note: environment variables are limited in a cron environment.
 If using RVM, follow https://rvm.io/deployment/cron to configure cron environment.